bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To.md

 -   <span id="b8d4">The range() function defaults to increment the sequence by 1, however it is possible to specify the increment value by adding a third parameter: range(2, 30, 3).</span>
 -   <span id="cca5">The else keyword in a for loop specifies a block of code to be executed when the loop is finished.
     A nested loop is a loop inside a loop.</span>
--   <span id="acbb">The “inner loop” will be executed one time for each iteration of the “outer loop”:</span>
+-   <span id="acbb">The "inner loop” will be executed one time for each iteration of the "outer loop”:</span>

 <!-- -->